NationalSecurityAgency/skills-docs/docs/skills-client/endpoints.md

 ## Retrieve Current Level Endpoint

-An endpoint that supports retrieving the user's overall level.
+/level is an endpoint that supports retrieving the user's overall level.
 You may want to use this endpoint to show the user's level in the header of your application.
-Keep in mind that it will be the user's current level and you will need to check the result of the [Report Skills Events Endpoint](#report-skill-events-endpoint) in order to discover when that user leveled-up.
+Keep in mind that it will be the user's current level and you will need to check the result of the [Report Skills Events Endpoint](#report-skill-events-endpoint) in order to discover when that user levels-up.

 ::: warning
 If you are using one of the supported frameworks (Vue.js, React, Angular) there is no reason to ever call this endpoint directly.